ogobrecht/console/docs/package-console.md

 ## Function format

-Formats a message after the following rules:
+Formats a message with the following rules:

 1. Replace all occurrences of `%0` .. `%9` by id with the corresponding
    parameters `p0` .. `p9`